elixir-europe/rdmkit/pages/your_problem/licensing.md

 ### Considerations
 * Remember that a licence is needed also if you use someone else’s data, that is protected by copyright or related rights.
-* If no licence is granted, re-use is generally not permitted without the consent of the copyright holder.
+* If no licence is granted, reuse is generally not permitted without the consent of the copyright holder.
 * Be sure of data ownership before publishing data.
   * Are there rights belonging to a third party?

 ### Solutions
 * Make your research data available under an appropriate licence, which defines the degree of publicity and rights to use your data.
-* Choose a licence that ensures your data is correctly attributed and makes the terms of re-using your data explicit to the user.
+* Choose a licence that ensures your data is correctly attributed and makes the terms of reusing your data explicit to the user.

 <!-- ## Related topics -->